Skip to content

 DIY repairs save $75-200 compared to hiring a technician, but they require a multimeter, soldering iron, and comfort working around high-voltage components.
 Check your warranty first.
 If the TV is still covered, contact Sony Support before buying any parts, since warranty repairs cover both labor and components at no cost.

 If a similar blinking pattern shows up on a different brand, the diagnostic approach is nearly identical.
 I’ve written a separate guide for Hisense TV blinking red light that covers the same troubleshooting logic.
+As a rule of thumb, repair is worth it when parts cost less than 30% of the TV’s current resale value.

 #Bottom Line

-Start with the free fixes: power cycle, check cables, and try a different outlet.
-If those don’t work, open the back panel and look for visually obvious damage like bulging capacitors or scorched fuses.
-Parts cost under $15.
-Most people with basic soldering skills can swap a fuse or capacitor in under an hour, which makes these the best bang-for-buck repairs on any Sony Bravia.
-For anything involving the LED driver or full power supply board, get a repair quote first and weigh it against the TV’s age.
-A 3-year-old Sony Bravia 8 is worth repairing.
-A 7-year-old entry-level set probably isn’t.
+Most people with basic soldering skills can swap a fuse or capacitor in under an hour.
+That makes these the best bang-for-buck repairs on any Sony Bravia.
+For anything involving the LED driver or full power supply board, get a repair quote and weigh it against the TV’s age.
+A 3-year-old Sony Bravia 8 is worth repairing; a 7-year-old entry-level set probably isn’t.

 #Frequently Asked Questions